Rainforest World Music Festival: Food and drinks

 A variety of food stalls throughout the site feature a variety of local and regional Malaysian cuisine and other Asian cuisine.
 Although alcohol was available freely for some years, the festival has taken steps to control its availability due to some official complaints.
 Beers are now provided by official suppliers in a number of venues throughout the Festival.
 This has been met with mixed reviews from Festival goers.

 Security

 During the 2007 festival there was a notable increase in security in and around the festival to prevent people from entering with forged tickets or causing trouble.
 At the entrance visitors must present their tickets and then be given an official wristband which has a security UV strip.

 Metal detectors are also used to scan each visitor and backpacks and bags must be presented to the staff at the front gate to be searched.
 New to the additional security were guard dogs around the cultural village used to discourage the smuggling of drugs and narcotics into the festival.

-Into the future

-The Rainforest World Music Festival seems to be experiencing some growing pains, as it is clearly reaching the limit of its site.
-The festival was sold out two of the three nights in 2008, and many frustrated fans were turned away at the gate.
-Hotels in the region are receiving bookings a year in advance, but fortunately local guest houses are becoming more common.
-Although there is bus transportation to and from the site, many locals still insist on driving their own cars and end up becoming irritated with the lack of parking.
-Nevertheless, the festival continues to grow and attract audiences from around the world.